- Written by Dr.Mehmet Demircioglu

 Forceful rubbing is different.
 Scratching with the nail is different.
 Pulling scabs by force is different.
 A direct bump against a hard object is different.

 If the scalp bleeds from the exact spot of contact, that deserves attention.
-If a small tissue-like structure comes out and there is a fresh bleeding point, the clinic should review it.
+If a small piece of tissue comes out with a fresh bleeding point, that deserves clinic review.
 Do not try to diagnose it with your fingers.

 Many patients confuse contact with pressure.
 A hat, pillow, car headrest, hoodie, helmet, or towel may not feel like active touching, but it can still create friction or pressure, especially during car travel after a hair transplant.
 What matters is not whether you meant to touch the grafts.
 It is how much pressure, rubbing, or scraping reached the recipient area.